Click the link below to visit our New Client Portal to book appointments

 With Telehealth you can continue to receive effective Physiotherapy Assessment and Treatment from the comfort of your home.
 Most Third party insurers will continue to cover these visits.

 Our experienced Physiotherapists and support staff put your needs first.
 We are proud to provide a high quality level of Physiotherapy, client service, and commitment to health and wellness to all our patients.
 Our goal is to return you to your favourite activities as quickly as possible.

 With years of experience, our Physiotherapists will assess you and create a custom treatment plan that's right for you.
 We understand the importance of educating you on the most effective ways to take care of your body, so that you can heal quickly.

 Evergreen Sports and Physical therapy has eight treatment beds, a multi gym, treadmill, bikes and exercise balls.
 The clinic also offers traction, Ultrasound, Electrotherapeutic devices (IFC, TENS, Muscle Stim).

 We are open for in-clinic appointments.

 Tele-Health appointments (secure computer video session) are also still available for assessments and follow up appointments.
 All we require is your email address.
 Tele-Health will work with a desktop computer (with a camera), phone, laptop or tablet.
 Most extended plans will cover these claims.
 Please check with your individual plan if you have questions.

 ****If you are ill, showing symptoms or have been travelling out of the country, please stay home****.

-We will continue to waive any cancellation fees for short notice cancellations.
+We will continue to waive any cancellation fees for short notice cancellations due to illness.